slayerofdrosophila/hangman-2/readme.md

 (and its not a "haha its magic" but because my dad wrote a good amount of it and i was basically transcribing it xdxd)

 todo:
+making the thing playable on smaller screen when there are more than 4 people
 rooms?
 usernames
 word filters / categories + character limits (customizable)
-accounts (this is for u sql pros out there!!!) making the thing playable on smaller screen when there are more than 4 people
+accounts (sql??)
+actual art

 honestly i shouldve wrote the server stuff in python instead... big sads